shanmithk/Python-Games/lessons/01_Physics/00_README.md

 # Physics

 Most of the games we will be writing have some physics, which is the motion of objects in the game that should look realistic, like jumping or falling.
 Pygame has some built in physics functions, but we will also need to write our own physics code.
-THe most basic physics are for moving objects around the screen, and we will start with that.
+The most basic physics are for moving objects around the screen, so we will start there.

 ## Position, Velocity and Acceleration

 Position is where a object is on the screen, and velocity is how fast it is moving.
 Because we are writing 2D games, our position and speeds will have x and y components.
+That is, all of th emostion of an object on the screen can be described by its motion left and right, the x direction, and up and down, the y direction.

-Accelleration is a change in velocity, which is a change in speed or direction.
+Acceleration is a change in velocity, which is a change in speed or direction.
-You acellerate when you go faster or slower.
+You accelerate when you go faster or slower.
 It doesn't look right if an object just stops moving or starts moving full speed from a stop; to make it look realistic, it has to speed up or slow down a bit at a time.

 Fortunately, this is really easy to do.
 Suppose we want to move our car to the right, which is the positive x direction.
 We can write a function that adds a little bit to the x position each time it is called, and the car will move to the right.

 Let's start with no acelleration.
 This car just immedaitely starts moving at full speed, 10 pixels each time step.